hep-gc/production-helpers/README.md

 # Production Helpers

-## Scripts to ease the use of a Condor/Cloud Scheduler batch processing environment.
+## Scripts to ease the use of interactive processing environment.
+This repository
+## (production-helpers) was forked from "vm-helpers" and modified to integrate with
+## Cloud Scheduler (VM batch scheduler) and Repoman (image repository manager).

+vm-kill                 - A script to shutdown and destroy interactive VMs.

+vm-list                 - A script to list running VMs.

+vm-run                  _ A script to instantiate a VM.

 The following scripts all require a running MyProxy server to manage X509 proxy credentials and require the user to set the MYPROXY_SERVER environment variable to indicate its URL.